gnadare/gnadare.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an associate professor of Mathematics at Kutaisi International University.
-My main research interests are in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.
+I am a research mathematician that is mainly interested in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.

+I currently hold an associate professor position at the school of Mathematics and Computer Scinece at Kutaisi International University.
+I also work as a researcher at A. Razmadze Mathematical Institute and as an expert at the Ministry of Education, Science And Youth of Georgia.

 Along with mathematics, I also teach some theoretical computer science courses.
 {style="text-align: justify;"}